 Other medications may be used to help control symptoms of restless leg syndrome.
 Some medication options include clonidine, anticonvulsants, and opioids.
 Your doctor will select the medication based on your symptoms and medical history.

-There are no current guidelines to prevent RLS.
+There are no current guidelines to prevent RLS because the cause is unknown.

 Cui Y, Wang Y, Liu Z. Acupuncture for restless legs syndrome.